grafana/grafana/docs/sources/reference/dashboard_history.md

 If you want to view the diff of the raw JSON that represents your dashboard, you can do that as well by clicking the "JSON Diff" tab on the left.

-If you want to restore to the version you're diffing against, you can do so by clicking the "Restore to version <x>" button in the top right.
+If you want to restore to the version you are diffing against, you can do so by clicking the "Restore to version <x>" button in the top right.

-## Restoring to a previouslty saved dashboard version
+## Restoring to a previously saved dashboard version

-If you need to restore to a previosuly saved dashboard version, you can do so by either clicking the "Restore" button on the right of a row in the dashboard version list, or by clicking the "Restore to version <x>" button appearing in the diff view.
+If you need to restore to a previously saved dashboard version, you can do so by either clicking the "Restore" button on the right of a row in the dashboard version list, or by clicking the "Restore to version <x>" button appearing in the diff view.
 Clicking the button will bring up the following popup prompting you to confirm the restoration.

 <img class="no-shadow" src="/img/docs/v4/dashboard_versions_restore.png">

 After restoring to a previous version, a new version will be created containing the same exact data as the previous version, only with a different version number.
 This is indicated in the "Notes column" for the row in the new dashboard version.
-This is done simply to ensure your previous dashboard versions aren't affected by the change.
+This is done simply to ensure your previous dashboard versions are not affected by the change.